MixinNetwork/developers.mixin.one/developers-docs/docs/api/conversations/group.md

 | :----------- | :----: | :------------------------------------------------------------------------------------------------------------------ |
 | duration     | Int64  | In seconds, setting to 0 means unmute, other values means mute time, for example, setting 28,800 means mute 8 hours |

-Before muting a group, a conversation should be created first, otherwise 403 error will be returned.
+Before mute a group or user, the conversation should be created first, otherwise 403 error will be returned.

 ### POST /conversations/:id/disappear